 These Pisgah National Forest hiking trails take you over moss-laden tree trunks to rocky outcrops, and provide picturesque panoramas too breathtaking to describe in words.

 Wildflowers, hardwood thickets, roaring mountain creeks, and plenty of wildlife will feature just about every which way you turn in Pisgah.

-While getting lost might not exactly be on your travel agenda, there are definitely worse places to do so!
+While getting lost in the wilderness might not exactly be on your travel agenda, there are definitely worse places if you wanted to do so!

 So brace yourself for cool mountain breezes and wide-open vistas, because these are our picks for the top hiking trails in Pisgah National Forest.